Four engines of the market

 Engine 3 = statistics

 While past performance is not a real indicator of future performance, we use historical statistics to help us to understand market movements.
 The statistical engine is definitely on our side.
 Bull markets always follow bear markets and they tend to last four times as long as a bear market.
 The bear market we have just gone through was one of the worst Bear markets ever experienced.
 While emotionally, that leads us to extrapolate bad news and think that things will get worse, statistically, it means that the probability of a bull market increases every day that passes.
 I feel this engine is definitely working at high capacity.

 The fourth engine is more of a behavioral component.
 After all, it has been said that investments do not drive the markets but rather the behavior of investors drives the market.
 Investor sentiment or confidence is low.
 This engine is struggling right now.
 Investor confidence can be measured by the amount of cash that is held.
 Today cash levels are extreme highs.
 This cash is earning about 2% and many of these investors are waiting to get this money invested back into the markets but not until their confidence improves.

 My two cents

-This analogy is once again over simplified.
+This analogy is once again oversimplified.
 Remember there are many markets in the world and each one can be described differently with this model.
 My real advice is simple.
 Don’t time the markets.
-Keep your seat belts buckled we are bound for takeoff again.
+Keep your seat belts buckled we have bound for takeoff again.
 Just sit tight and be patient.
 Good luck.